mpeter92/Azure-Automate-runbooks/README.md

 # AzureAutomate
 This guide will give steps to create an azure automate runbook to find a list of inactive users and email them.
 **
-## Step 1 - install the graph and exchange powershell modules
+## Step 1 - Install the graph and exchange powershell modules

 Install the Microsoft Graph powershell module and the Exchange online powershell module open powershell with administrator rights and run the following command.